 Please review your insurance certificate for details, exclusions and limitations of your coverage.

-How do the BMO eclipse and BMO CashBack compare?
+How do the BMO eclipse Visa Infinite Card and BMO CashBack World Elite Mastercard compare?

 Best benefits: BMO eclipse Visa Infinite Card

 In terms of value, Visa Infinite beats World Elite Mastercard by a narrow margin.
-Its concierge services and hotel perks are especially luxurious – however, unlike the BMO CashBack WEM, the BMO eclipse VI does not include airport lounge access.
+Its concierge services and hotel perks are especially luxurious.

 Best insurance: BMO CashBack World Elite Mastercard

-Offering more coverage and more value, the BMO CashBack WEM handily takes this category.
-It's important to note, however, that it's missing cell phone insurance, which can save you at least $50 on protection and thousands of dollars in buying a new phone.
+Offering more coverage and more value, the BMO CashBack World Elite Mastercard handily takes this category.
+It's important to note, however, that it's missing cell phone insurance – which the BMO eclipse Visa Infinite Card does have.
+This type of coverage can save you hundreds, if not thousands of dollars, on buying a replacement phone.

 Highest acceptance: Tie

 Visa and Mastercard handle credit transactions in over 200 countries and territories worldwide.
-While the Visa payment network is more popular, certain Canadian businesses (including Costco) only accept Mastercard.
+While Visa is more popular, some Canadian businesses – including Costco – only accept Mastercard.

 | BMO eclipse Visa Infinite Card | BMO CashBack World Elite Mastercard | |